 And sure enough, in the African typical way of not asking questions to clarify all doubts in the initial meeting, and then coming up with a whole bunch of questions and suggestions later, the women wanted me to explain what an “orgasm” means.

-Many said they thought that an orgasm is a “white women’s thing”; something white people have so much of, like money, food, cars, clothes etc. But the part that left me mildly amused and feeling a mixture of indignation and hopelessness was the Western interviewer’s attitude when I tried to explain to her that in most African languages, there is no one word that means “orgasm.”
+Many said they thought that an orgasm is a “white women’s thing”; something white people have in plenty, like money, food, cars, clothes etc. But the part that left me mildly amused and feeling a mixture of indignation and hopelessness was the Western interviewer’s attitude when I tried to explain to her that in most African languages, there is no one word that means “orgasm.”
 Her response was “That is because African women don’t have orgasms.
 If they did, they’d have a word for it.”

 I happen to fluently speak at least five African languages, and I don’t know of any word that means orgasm in any of the languages I speak.
 I have asked many Africans including some from North Africa and they tell me they do not know one word that means “orgasm” in their languages either.
 Does this then mean “African women don’t have orgasms?”